-Built of Hemp, Unique Home Harvests Rain & Sun While Purifying Air Too
+Would You Stay in This Uttarakhand Home Built From Hemp That Harvests Rain, Runs on Solar, & Cleans Air?

 Spread over an 800 square feet area, Namrata says Himalayan Hemp Eco Stays operates on a ‘zero-energy’ model with its 3-kilowatt rooftop solar panels and a 4,000-litre underground rainwater harvesting tank, water from which is drawn using a hand pump.
 Treated water from a wastewater facility at the premises also helps nourish flowers and vegetables in its accompanying garden.

-Since its inauguration on November 24 by Tirath Singh Rawat, former chief minister of Uttarakhand, the homestay has played host to about 10 tourists, shares Namrata.
+Since its inauguration on November 24 by Shri Trivendra Singh Rawat, former chief minister of Uttarakhand, the homestay has played host to about 10 tourists, shares Namrata.
 It can accommodate up to four residents at a time, for the cost of Rs 2,400 each per day, she adds.

 An Earthquake, Water & Fire Resistant Haven